karelkubicek/karelkubicek.github.io/index.md

 ## Service

 * Reviewer:
+  * IEEE Transactions on Dependable and Secure Computing (journal)
   * Workshop on Measurements, Attacks, and Defenses for the Web (MADWeb) 2025
   * Workshop on Technology and Consumer Protection (ConPro ’25)
   * IEEE Transactions on Privacy 2024 (journal)